 The Parable of the Lost Sheep in the Bible is sometimes referred to as the Parable of the Wandering Sheep.
-This well-known parable is included in the Gospels of Matthew 18:10-14 and Luke 15:1-7.
-This profound parable used an example of shepherding, an occupation that was very familiar to the people he spoke to at the time.
-Still, more than 2,000 years later, the message speaks clearly to our hearts today.
+This is one of the famous parables and is included in the Gospels of Matthew 18:10-14 and Luke 15:1-7.

 You can read the parables at the end of this page HERE.